National treatment: GATT/WTO

 National treatment is an integral part of many World Trade Organization agreements.
 Together with the most favoured nation principle, national treatment is one of the cornerstones of WTO trade law.
 It is found in all 3 of the main WTO agreements (GATT, GATS and TRIPS).

 National treatment is a basic principle of GATT/WTO that prohibits discrimination between imported and domestically produced goods with respect to internal taxation or other government regulation.
 The principle of national treatment is formulated in Article 3 of the GATT 1947 (and incorporated by reference in GATT 1994); Article 17 of the General Agreement on Trade in Services (GATS); and in Article 3 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 The aim of this trade rule is to prevent internal taxes or other regulations from being used as a substitute for tariff protection.

+From the outset, government procurement was excluded from the national treatment obligation.

-A good summary is found in Japan-Alcohol which states; "[a] national treatment obligation is a general prohibition on the use of internal taxes and other internal regulatory measures so as to afford protection to domestic production".
+A good summary is found in Japan-Alcohol which states that "[a] national treatment obligation is a general prohibition on the use of internal taxes and other internal regulatory measures so as to afford protection to domestic production".